PebbleRoad/fusion-table-app/Readme.md

-# Google fusion table to Datatables
+# Google Fusion Tables to responsive, searchable HTML tables

 Display data from Google Fusion tables in table or card format using Datatables